 - Heart attack

-Here is a list of some of these mechanical and control failure occurrences:
+Here is a list of some of other mechanical and control failure occurrences:

 - Brake failures resulting in collisions between cars or trains in the load station.